-The management of data (i.e. the responsibility for representing information about objects during the game) is distributed between the MP, AM and CFM.
+The management of game state data (i.e. the responsibility for representing information about objects during the game) is distributed between the MP, AM and CFM.
 MP is responsible for storing all data concerned with fixed objects, including the location of all the moveable objects (these are allocated to rooms at initialization).
 AM is responsible for all artifacts, including their descriptions and usage.
 CFM is responsible for storing all creature data.
-Note that the player is a creature, and therefore CFM will be responsible for keeping track of information about the player (i.e. how much strength she has left, how many points she has accumulated, etc.).
+Note that the player is a creature (see figure 2.1), and therefore CFM will be responsible for keeping track of information about the player (i.e. how much strength she has left, how many points she has accumulated, etc.).